aisong1/ChatServerJS/README.md

 # Project Status

-Completed.
-Fully running and available as of June 7th, 2020.
+In progress - fixing bugs.
+Available as of June 7th, 2020.

 Possible future update would be to implement a 'users list' where other users can see who else is in the chat.